Alfred Schild

-Alfred Schild (September 7, 1921 – May 24, 1977) was a leading Austrian American physicist, well known for his contributions to the Golden age of general relativity (1960–1975).
+Alfred Schild (September 7, 1921 – May 24, 1977) was a leading Austrian American physicist, who contributed to the Golden age of general relativity (1960–1975).

 Biography

 Schild was born in Istanbul on September 7, 1921.
 His parents were German-speaking Viennese Jews, but his early education was in England.
 Upon the outbreak of World War II Schild was interned as an enemy alien, but later allowed to travel to Canada.
 In 1944 he earned his B.A. at the University of Toronto, and in 1946 completed his doctorate under the direction of Leopold Infeld.
 Schild spent the next eleven years at the Carnegie Institute of Technology, where he helped to develop the first atomic clocks.

 As tensors are the language of general relativity, Schild wrote Tensor Calculus with John L. Synge as a textbook.
 According to a reviewer, "The ideas and concepts are given very concisely and thus a wide range of subjects is considered."

 In 1957 he moved to the University of Texas at Austin.
 In 1962 he became Ashbel Smith Professor and founded the Center for Relativity at University of Texas, Austin.
 Engelbert Schücking described the recruitment of professors for the Center: